 Chief advisor to the Director on day-to-day management, strategic and tactical planning, and operational matters.
 Ensures that activities of all agency elements are functioning in support of stated management goals.

 Department of Program Services

-Responsible for providing a wide array of programs, services, and support to federal judges, clerks of court, probation and pretrial services officers, federal public defenders, Criminal Justice Act (CJA) panel attorneys, and their staffs.
+Responsible for providing a wide array of programs, services, and support to federal judges, clerks of court, probation and pretrial services officers, federal defenders, Criminal Justice Act (CJA) panel attorneys, and their staffs.
 Develops and maintains computer applications, including case management systems, to satisfy program requirements.
 Ensures that data, analysis, and reporting functions meet the needs of the Judiciary.